ChauhanKrunal/jenkins-tutorial/README.md

 In this tutorial i have explained some of the jenkins pipleine concepts using a declarative pipeline.

-I have also shared the few of resources related to pipeline concepts it might help.
+I have also shared the few of resources below regarding to the pipeline concepts it might help.

 # Resources
 1. [Declarative Pipeline Concepts](https://www.lambdatest.com/blog/jenkins-declarative-pipeline-examples/).